 It provides 3X points on eligible travel and mobile wallet purchases (the mobile wallet category can be very useful because many merchants today accept mobile wallets).
 The eligible mobile wallets are Apple Pay, Google Pay, Samsung Pay, and Microsoft Wallet.

-An introductory offer of 50,000 bonus points is available for spending $4,500 in the first 90 days after account opening, equivalent to $750 in travel redemptions.
+An introductory offer of 50,000 bonus points for spending $4,500 in the first 90 days of membership, equivalent to $750 in travel redemptions.

 Cardholders also get a $325 annual travel credit, a 12-month membership to Priority Pass Select for airport lounge access, and a statement credit for the application fee of either Global Entry ($100) or TSA PreCheck ($85), once every four years.